 Learn more about tamoxifen and raloxifene.

-The hormone drugs aromatase inhibitors are part of standard treatment for estrogen receptor-positive breast cancer in postmenopausal women (learn more).
+Aromatase inhibitors are hormone therapy drugs that are part of standard treatment for estrogen receptor-positive breast cancer in postmenopausal women (learn more).
 These drugs are now being studied to see whether they lower the risk of breast cancer in postmenopausal women at higher risk, including women with LCIS.

 Findings from a randomized controlled trial showed the aromatase inhibitor exemestane (Aromasin) lowered the risk of breast cancer in postmenopausal women at higher risk (learn more) .

 Learn about emerging areas in risk reduction for women at higher risk of breast cancer.

 A more drastic option for lowering the risk of breast cancer is to have a prophylactic bilateral mastectomy.
 This surgery removes both breasts to lower breast cancer risk as much as possible.

 Because the use of tamoxifen or raloxifene is effective in greatly reducing risk, most women with LCIS choose one of these options (along with recommended breast cancer screening) over prophylactic bilateral mastectomy.

 Learn more about options for women at higher risk.